VeRCYe Pipeline Inputs Documentation

 Each timepoint must define:

-Years and Timepoints are referenced in snakemake_config.yaml using their respective names.
+Years and Timepoints are referenced in config.yaml using their respective names.
 Therefore the folder names must match these.

 4. APSIMX Templates